Admissions

 Q: What is the average GPA or GRE of your accepted students?

 A: The program does not publish admissions GPA or GRE data.
-Please note that we evaluate each application as a whole, not just GPA and GRE.
+Please note that we evaluate each application holistically to ascertain an individual’s readiness to pursue our fast-paced and rigorous peace and conflict studies program.
 GRE scores are recommended but not required for applicants.

 Q: What does it mean that GRE scores are recommended but not required?